vaalemax/authserver/README.md

 building that decoder manually, inside the one security chain that should ever see it, instead of letting it live as a globally discoverable bean.

-**Realm isolation looked correct and wasn't.** An `AuthorizationManager`-based check (`.access(...)`) that compared the authenticated principal's realm against the request path worked perfectly for the very first, unauthenticated request, and was silently never consulted again for any request afterward, because Spring Authorization Server's internal protocol filters resolve an already-authenticated request before `AuthorizationFilter` (the component that actually runs `authorizeHttpRequests` rules) ever gets a turn.
-The fix reframed the problem: instead of trying to *deny* a mismatched session after the fact, a filter now clears the security context *before* the protocol filters see it, so a realm-mismatched request arrives looking exactly like any other unauthenticated one, and falls through the same, already-correct "please log in" path.
+**Realm isolation looked correct twice, and wasn't, for two different reasons.** First
+attempt: an `AuthorizationManager`-based check comparing the authenticated principal's realm against the request path worked perfectly for the very first, unauthenticated request, and was silently never consulted again for any request afterward, because Spring Authorization Server's internal protocol filters resolve an already-authenticated request before `AuthorizationFilter` ever gets a turn.
+The fix reframed the problem: instead of trying to *deny* a mismatched session after the fact, a filter now clears the security context before the protocol filters see it, so a mismatched request arrives looking exactly like any other unauthenticated one, and falls through the same, already-correct "please log in" path.
+Second surprise, found later: that same filter only recognized realm-login sessions — an Admin Console session, a completely different principal type from a completely different login mechanism, sailed straight through unchecked, because it was never the type the filter was written to look for.
+Both mechanisms now go through the same guard.

+**Disabling a user doesn't touch a JWT already in someone's pocket, by design, not by oversight.** A signed, unexpired token stays verifiable purely from its signature, with or without the database agreeing that its owner should still have access.
+Closing that gap took two different techniques for two different chains: on the endpoints this project fully controls (the `/auth/can` decision endpoint), a custom `AuthenticationManagerResolver` rejects the token during authentication itself, before any business logic runs.
+On the OIDC UserInfo endpoint, whose internals Spring Authorization Server owns, there's no equivalent hook, so a filter lets authentication succeed and then inspects the result against the current database state, clearing it if the user has since been disabled.
+Same guarantee, two mechanisms, chosen by what each chain actually exposes.

+**Issuing a refresh token only for clients that asked for one isn't supported out of the box, and it's a known gap, not a misunderstanding.** Spring Authorization Server issues a refresh token to any client configured for the grant type, regardless of which scopes were actually requested; there's an open upstream issue asking for exactly this.
+Closing it meant replacing the default token generator with a composed one: reusing the framework's own JWT and access-token generators, but swapping in a refresh-token generator that returns `null` unless `offline_access` was explicitly granted.
+The easy-to-miss part: doing this manually also means manually re-wiring the custom claims customizer into the new JWT generator, since it no longer gets attached automatically — a one-line omission that would have silently dropped the `roles` claim from every token.

 **The server, as a client of itself, deadlocked at startup.** Wiring the Admin Console as an OAuth2 client of this server's own `master` realm — issuer-uri discovery included —